santiagopemo/santiagopemo/README.md

 -->
 <img width="100%" height="aut0" src="./my_face.svg">

-## Mechatronic and software engineer, lover of building new things from scratch, that's why my passion for programming, starting from an empty sheet and turning it into a solution for real problems.
+### Mechatronic and Software engineer, lover of building new things from scratch, that's why my passion for programming, starting from an empty sheet and turning it into a solution for real problems.